How To Unblur a Photo or Image

 - Unblur a Photo Using Online Tools

 As noted above, there are several different causes of blur in photos.
-The good news is that there’s usually something that can be done to prevent each one so you can solve the problem before it becomes a problem.
+The good news is that you can do something to prevent it.
+Here are some causes of photo blur and how to avoid it.

 Camera Shake as a Cause of Photo Blur

 Camera shake is a significant cause of blurring.
-Sometimes this kind of blur occurs because you are holding the camera and your hands shake.
-This used to be a huge problem with digital cameras because digital cameras take a little bit longer to take an image than the old analog film cameras did.
-During that long interval, if the person holding the camera didn’t have very steady hands, a blurred shot was often the result.
+This happens when your hands shake while holding the camera.
+This used to be a huge problem with digital cameras because digital cameras take a little bit longer to take an image than the old analog film camera.
+During that long interval, being unable to hold the camera with steady hands results to blurry photos.
+Another common factor was that the shutter button for most digital cameras needed to be long pressed to take photos.
+Not pressing it long enough results to blurry pictures.

 However, these days, most digital cameras and smartphone cameras have anti-shake software features that completely compensate for this kind of minor movement of the camera, and handheld shots are usually rock-steady even if your hands are not.